 But, if you’re renting, you’ll have to default to the actual expense method.

-A lot of drivers get in trouble by deducting both mileage and expenses.
+Be careful!
+A lot of drivers get in trouble by deducting both mileage and actual car expenses.
 Make sure you’re only picking one method and sticking to it.
 For example, if you choose to use the standard mileage rate, then you can’t also deduct gas or car insurance payments for the same vehicle.
-Those expenses are technically included in the mileage rate.
+Those expenses are already included in the mileage rate.

 You also have the option of deducting the business percentage of each and every vehicle expense that you incur.
-This includes:
+These expenses include:

 For example, if you use your car for work 65% of the time, you can deduct 65% of your vehicle costs.

 There’s no clear rule for when each method might be best for you, so it’s usually a good idea to run the numbers for both methods before you pick one.
-However, here are a few signs that one method might be more favorable for you than the other:
+However, below are a few signs that one method might be more favorable for you than the other.

 Regardless of which rate you choose, you can still deduct these additional vehicle expenses (per the percentage you use your vehicle for business):

 Tolls and parking fees for business trips